zhouzilu/DENDRO/README.md

 ## Pipeline overview

-This DENDRO package includes two type of analysis: (1) **DENDRO** analysis on real dataset such as tumor and hematopoesis, and (2) **DENDROplan** which analyze the accuracy of DENDRO cluster given inferred clonal tree structure, cell number and sequencing depth.
+This DENDRO package includes two analysis tools: (1) **DENDRO**, a phylogenetic tree construction with real dataset such as tumor and hematopoesis scRNA-seq, and (2) **DENDROplan**, which help design experiment by predicting the accuracy of DENDRO cluster given inferred clonal tree structure, cell number and sequencing depth.
 Overall pipelines are shown below.

 ### DENDRO pipeline